tjelvar-olsson/biologists-guide-to-computing/source/getting-some-motivation.rst

 of data analysis.
 It may even expand your mind to allow you to see new possibilities available to you.

 Furthermore, by getting more familiar with computing your interactions with programmers and data analysis folk will improve.
-So even if you never end up writing a script by yourself learning to code will help you express your ideas to people that enjoy programming.
+So even if you discover that you don't like programming learning to code will help you express your ideas to people that do.

 What you can expect to learn here